Skip to contents

 Details

-This method analyses the GTFS feed for a representative day, generating for each route the number of services aggregated per hour.
-For a detailed example, see the vignette("analyse").
+This method analyses the GTFS feed for a representative day, generating for each route the number of services aggregated per hour and direction.
+It assumes the time of departure at the first stop as a reference for each trip geometry.

 Adapted from https://github.com/Bondify/GTFS_in_R/.